yovisto/wlo-topic-assistant/README.md

 # WLO Topic Assistant

-A utility to map arbitrary text to the WLO/OEH topics vocabulary.
+A utility to map arbitrary text to the WLO/OEH topics vocabulary based on keyword matching.

 ## Prerequisites